tomonikolovski/personal_finance_ai_data_pipeline/README.md

 ```
 7. Create Kafka topic.
 Name it "topic1" or anything else, but then make sure to update the s3-sink.json file.
 Delete command attached just in a case.
 ```
+# These commands could be run from any of the kafka containers
 kafka-topics --list --bootstrap-server kafka:9092 kafka-topics --delete --topic topic1 --bootstrap-server kafka:9092 kafka-topics --create --topic topic1 --bootstrap-server kafka:9092